bghira/SimpleTuner/OPTIONS.md

                         prompt embed, even masked positions.
   --lora_type {Standard,lycoris}
-                        When training using --model_type=lora, you may specify a different type of LoRA to train here.Standard refers to training via PEFT, lycoris refers to training with lycoris.
+                        When training using --model_type=lora, you may specify a different type of LoRA to train here.
+Standard refers to training a vanilla LoRA via PEFT, lycoris refers to training with KohakuBlueleaf's library of the same name.
   --lora_init_type {default,gaussian,loftq,olora,pissa}
                         The initialization type for the LoRA model. 'default' will use Microsoft's initialization method, 'gaussian'